Today, April 2, is World Autism Awareness Day, a UN mandated day to raise awareness of autism around the world.

 It’s time for YOU to choose how you are going to make it happen.

-You can help ME make a difference today by supporting my bid to raise $1000 for Autism Spectrum Australia (ASPECT).
-I’ve committed to walking 15,000 steps each day for the next week.
+You can help ME make a difference today by supporting my bid to raise $500 for Autism Spectrum Australia (ASPECT).
+I’ve committed to walking 80,000 steps over the next week.